-Muslims keep alive Calcutta's Jewish heritage
+Muslims keep alive Kolkata's Jewish heritage

 With India's independence, British settlers began returning to England, Israel came into being in May 1948, and the fledgling Indian government's Socialist policies were perceived as not being conducive to business.

-Today, the number of Jews in Calcutta stands at 22, the middle-aged Alexander being probably the youngest.
+Today, the number of Jews in Kolkata stands at 22, the middle-aged Alexander being probably the youngest.

 And it is left to the likes of the Jewish Girls School Vice-Principal Abeda Razeq to keep those ties alive.